The service aims to promote wellbeing, independence and safety in the home.

 Residents can access a range of services, involving a holistic assessment of needs and up to six weeks of tailored support.
-The service also delivers TeleCare installations with equipment linked to a 24 hour monitoring service and Rapid Response including Home Safe, a transport and resettling service for patients returning home from a stay in hospital or residential care.
+The service also delivers TeleCare installations with equipment linked to a 24 hour monitoring service and response.

-The Wellbeing Service is available to any resident in Lincolnshire, aged over 18 and those meeting certain triggers such as recent hospitalisation, bereavement, or a fall in the home will be able to access many parts of the service free of charge.
-However, even if an individual does not meet the eligibility criteria they will still be entitled to a free assessment of their needs.
+The Wellbeing Service is available to any resident in Lincolnshire, aged over 18 and those meeting certain triggers such as a lack of social support networks, recent hospitalisation, bereavement, or a fall in the home will be able to access many parts of the service free of charge.

 A trained adviser will complete a short eligibility check over the phone and send a referral to the Wellbeing Service, who will arrange a face-to-face assessment.